Access to health records

 You may want to complain because of things like:

-- the NHS has not dealt with your request within 40 days,
+- the NHS has not dealt with your request as quickly as they should,

 - the NHS says you can’t see your records,

 - the NHS doesn’t give you all the information that you asked for, or

 - you disagree with the information in your records.